 OSB2 can be used only in dry conditions and for non-load bearing applications including Site hoardings, Packaging, such as crates and pallets, DIY, Shelving, Sheds and Exhibition displays

-The sheet material is FSC certified, meaning that all materials were taken from sustainable sources.
+OSB Board is FSC certified, meaning that all materials were taken from sustainable sources.